Kubernetes vs. Docker Swarm: What’s the Difference?

 Today, containerization has transformed how we deploy software and work with microservices.
 As the trend of working with Linux-based virtual containers for developing applications continues to evolve, it has brought in higher demands for their management and deployment.

 Kubernetes and Docker are two of the major players in container orchestration.
 They have carved reputable niches for themselves and cemented their positions in the Docker and the container ecosystem.
 Both of these tools enable you to handle a cluster of servers that run one or more services on them.
 So, before jumping into the comparison part, let’s get an overview of these two tools.

 Kubernetes is an open-source platform created by Google for container deployment operations, scaling up and down, and automation across the clusters of hosts.
-This production-ready, enterprise-grade, self-healing (auto-scaling, auto-replication, auto-restart, auto-placement) platform is modular, and so it can be utilized for any architecture deployment.
+This production-ready, enterprise-grade, self-healing (auto-scaling, auto-replication, auto-restart, auto-placement) platform is modular so that it can be utilized for any architecture deployment.

-As a platform, Docker has revolutionized the manner software was packaged.
-Docker Swarm or simply Swarm is an open-source container orchestration platform and is the native clustering engine for and by Docker.
+As a platform, Docker has revolutionized the manner in which software has been packaged.
+Docker Swarm, or simply Swarm, is an open-source container orchestration platform and is the native clustering engine for and by Docker.
 Any software, services, or tools that run with Docker containers run equally well in Swarm.
-Also, Swarm utilizes the same command line from Docker.
+Also, Swarm utilizes the same command line as Docker.

 Kubernetes: An application can be deployed in Kubernetes utilizing a combination of services (or microservices), deployments, and pods.

 Docker Swarm: The applications can be deployed as micro-services or services in a swarm cluster in Docker Swarm.
 YAML(YAML Ain’t Markup Language) files can be utilized to identify multi-container.
 Moreover, Docker compose can install the application.